FUNCTIONAL GUIDELINES FOR DIDACTIC AND CLINICAL OPTOMETRIC EDUCATION

 - Assessment of blood pressure and pulse

-- Removal of foreign objects from the cornea
+- Perform minor surgical procedures such as the removal of foreign objects from the cornea

 - Simultaneous manipulation of lenses, instruments and therapeutic agents and devices